 Line 1f.
-Enter the total value in U.S. dollars of all foreign related party transactions reported in Parts IV and VI of this Form 5472.
-This is the total of the amounts entered on lines 22 and 36 of Part IV plus the fair market value (FMV) of the nonmonetary and less-than-full-consideration transactions reported in Part VI.
+Enter the total value in U.S. dollars of all foreign related party transactions reported in Parts IV and VI (and if the reporting corporation is a foreign-owned U.S. DE, Part V) of this Form 5472.
+This is the total of the amounts entered on lines 22 and 36 of Part IV plus the fair market value (FMV) of the nonmonetary and less than full consideration transactions reported in Part VI.
 Do not complete line 1f if the reportable transaction is with a U.S. related party.